OWASP/wstg/Testing for APIs.md

 ## Background Concepts

 REST (Representational State Transfer) is an architecture that is implemented while developer design APIs.
-Web application APIs following the REST style that called REST API.
+Web application APIs following the REST style are called REST API.
-REST APIs using URIs (Uniform Resource Identifiers) to access resources.
-The generic URI syntax as defined in RFC 3986 as below:
+REST APIs use URIs (Uniform Resource Identifiers) to access resources.
+The generic URI syntax as defined in [RFC3986](https://tools.ietf.org/html/rfc3986) as below:

 > URI = scheme "://" authority "/" path [ "?" query ] [ "#" fragment ]